 The determination as to whether the Respondent is responsible for violating the Policy will be made using the preponderance of the evidence standard.
 This standard requires that the information supporting a determination of responsibility be more convincing than the information in opposition to it.
 Under this standard, determinations of responsibility are based upon what is more likely than not to have occurred.

-At the conclusion of an investigation, the Investigator will submit a written investigation report, including a summary of the investigation, the Investigator's findings of fact, and a summary of the Investigator's rationale in support of the findings of fact, to the Associate Vice President & Dean of Students or designee, and Assistant Vice President for Institutional Equity or designee.
-Upon the approval of the investigation report and findings of fact, the Associate Vice President & Dean of Students or designee, in consultation with appropriate University officials, will determine responsibility for violations of the Policy and the appropriate sanctions if there is a determination of responsibility.
+At the conclusion of an investigation, the Investigator will submit a written investigation report, including a summary of the investigation, the Investigator's findings of fact, and a summary of the Investigator's rationale in support of the findings of fact, to the Associate Provost & Dean of Students or designee, and Assistant Vice President for Institutional Equity or designee.
+Upon the approval of the investigation report and findings of fact, the Associate Provost & Dean of Students or designee, in consultation with appropriate University officials, will determine responsibility for violations of the Policy and the appropriate sanctions if there is a determination of responsibility.
 Both parties will be notified in writing of the outcome of the investigation, any sanctions and how to file an appeal.

-Extenuating circumstances may arise that require an extension beyond 60 days.
+Extenuating circumstances may arise that require an extension beyond 120 business days.
 Extenuating circumstances may include, but are not limited to, the complexity and scope of the allegations and investigation, the number of witnesses involved, the availability of the parties or witnesses, the effect of a current criminal investigation, any intervening University break or holiday, or other unforeseen circumstances.